-Insolvencies with liabilities include only Executive Life and Lincoln Memorial Life.
-As of December 31, 2021 and 2020, estimates of the liability to the Fund were approximately \$79,690 (unaudited) and \$90,285 (unaudited), respectively.
+Insolvencies with liabilities include only Executive Life, Lincoln Memorial Life, and Time Insurance Company.
+As of December 31, 2022 and 2021, estimates of the liability to the Fund were approximately \$109,850 (unaudited) and \$79,690 (unaudited), respectively.
 These amounts will be offset by future distributions received from receivers and assessments received from insurers.
+The Executive Life estate is in the process of closing.

-Note 13 ~ Net Ultimate Liabilities - Disability
+Note 14 ~ Net Ultimate Liabilities - Disability

-Insolvencies with liabilities include National States and Penn Treaty.
-The estimated current value of the liability for the disability insolvency account was approximately \$12,700,000 (unaudited) and \$13,400,000 (unaudited) as of December 31, 2021 and 2020, respectively.
+Insolvencies with liabilities include National States, Penn Treaty, and Time Insurance Company.
+The estimated current value of the liability for the disability insolvency account was approximately \$14,527,000 (unaudited) and \$12,700,000 (unaudited) as of December 31, 2022 and 2021, respectively.
 These amounts will be offset by future distributions received from receivers and assessments received from insurers.

-Note 14 ~ Estate Closings
+Note 15 ~ Estate Closings

-Numerous estates, including American Mutual, Casualty Reciprocal, Ideal Mutual, Imperial, Midland, National States, Shelby, Reliance, and Red Rock are in the process of being closed.
+Numerous estates, including American Mutual, Casualty Reciprocal, Executive Life, Ideal Mutual, Imperial Casualty, Midland, National States, Northwestern National Insurance Company, Penn Treaty, Shelby, and Red Rock, are in the process of being closed.
 After these closings, the estates will make no future distributions, and the Fund will be liable for all remaining claim and expense payments.
-Carriers, Fremont, ICM, Iowa National, Intercontinental, Legion, and Villanova, previously closed estates, are not expected to make any future distributions to the Fund.
+Carriers, Fremont Indemnity, ICM, Iowa National, Intercontinental, Legion, Reliance, and Villanova, previously closed estates, are not expected to make any future distributions to the Fund.

-Note 15 ~ Retirement Plans
+Note 16 ~ Retirement Plans

 The Fund is a participating employer in the Pension Plan for Insurance Organizations (PPIO), which is a qualified non-contributory defined benefit pension plan covering substantially all employees of the Fund.
 After meeting certain qualifications, an employee acquires a vested right to future benefits.
 The benefits payable under the plan are generally determined on the basis of an employee's length of employment and career average salary.
 The Fund closed pension plan participation to new employees hired after December 31, 2016.
 The plan is currently funded at a level that approximates the estimated benefits.
-The expenses related to this plan were \$42,000 and \$47,462 for the years ended December 31, 2021 and 2020, respectively.
+The expenses related to this plan were \$9,504 and \$42,000 for the years ended December 31, 2022 and 2021, respectively.
 The PPIO plan was frozen in early 2020 with respect to benefits accrued to employees.

-The Fund also has a defined contribution plan pursuant to Section 401(k) of the Internal Revenue Code that covers all employees who work at least a 12-month period.
+The Fund also has a defined contribution plan pursuant to Section 401(k) of the Internal Revenue Code that covers all employees who work at least a 1-month period.
 The Fund, at its discretion, matches employee contributions up to a maximum of 75 percent of the first 6 percent of compensation.
 The Fund also provided for a discretionary payment up to 7 percent of compensation for all employees since the pension plan was frozen in 2020.
-The expenses related to this plan were \$52,440 and \$42,130 for the years ended December 31, 2021 and 2020, respectively.
+The expenses related to this plan were \$55,422 and \$52,440 for the years ended December 31, 2022 and 2021, respectively.

-Note 16 ~ Litigation
+Note 17 ~ Litigation